sharon-chiang/Statistics-Epilepsy-Book/README.md

 [Buy it on Amazon](https://www.amazon.com/dp/1032184353?ref_=cm_sw_r_cp_ud_dp_39H8GH80QGCHFNH334G7)

-**We encourage readers to send us comments or typos they detect in any of the chapters.
-Contact: Sharon.Chiang@ucsf.edu**
+**We encourage readers to send us comments or typos they detect in any of the chaptersu**

 ## To propose changes to the code for any chapter:
 1. Get your copy of this repository: